A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Introduction

 We also characterize the $\mathcal{O}\big(\log(T)/\sqrt{T}\big)$ convergence rate of AdaUSM in the non-convex stochastic setting, when we take polynomially growing weights in AdaUSM.
 When momentum is NAG and weights are set as the same as those in \cite{levy2018online}, AdaUSM reduces to AccAdaGrad \cite{levy2018online}.
-In consequence, the convergence rate of AccAdaGrad in the non-convex setting is derived directly as byproduct.
+In consequence, the convergence rate of AccAdaGrad in the non-convex setting is derived directly as a byproduct.
 Thus, our work generalizes AccAdaGrad \cite{levy2018online} in three aspects: (i) more general weights in estimating the adaptive learning rate; (ii) new unified momentum including both NAG and HB; (iii) the convergence rate in the more difficult non-convex stochastic setting.
-To the best of our knowledge, our work is the first to explore the convergence rates of adaptive stochastic algorithms with momentum acceleration in the non-convex stochastic setting.
 Our contributions are three-fold: \begin{itemize} \item We develop a new weighted gradient accumulation technique to estimate the adaptive learning rate, and propose a novel unified stochastic momentum scheme to cover SHB and SNAG.
-We then integrate the weighted coordinate-wise AdaGrad with a unified momentum mechanism, yielding a novel adaptive stochastic momentum algorithm, dubbed as AdaUSM.
+We then integrate the weighted coordinate-wise AdaGrad with a unified momentum mechanism, yielding a novel adaptive stochastic momentum algorithm, dubbed AdaUSM.

 \item We establish the $\mathcal{O}({\log{(T)}}{/}{\sqrt{T}})$ non-asymptotic convergence rate of AdaUSM under the general non-convex stochastic setting.
 Our assumptions are natural and mild.

 \item We show that the adaptive learning rates of Adam and RMSProp correspond to taking exponentially growing weights in AdaUSM, which thereby provides a new perspective for understanding Adam and RMSProp.